 The Board and its sub-Committees assume responsibility for the integrity of the Group’s issued external reports, and through the Audit Committee sets the direction for how assurance of the external reports should be approached and addressed.
 Massmart has obtained assurance on the data included in the Integrated Annual Report from the following sources:

 Massmart is committed to saving customer’s money so they can live better.
-Our ability to fulfil this commitment is dependent on the transparent trust-based relationships we build with our customers, employees, shareholders, suppliers, regulators and the communities in which we operate.
+Our ability to fulfil this commitment is dependent on the transparent trust-based relationships we build with our customers, associates, shareholders, suppliers, regulators and the communities in which we operate.
 The Board, through the Social and Ethics Committee, is responsible for the governance of stakeholder relationships by providing guidance on stakeholder engagement policies and monitoring the quality of stakeholder relationships.

 Management develops a strategy and formulates policies and mechanisms for the management of relationships with each stakeholder grouping.
 Through regular reporting by management to the Social and Ethics Committee and the Chairperson of that Committee to the Board, the Board is equipped with the necessary information to enable it to take the legitimate interests and expectations of our material stakeholders.